Retired football player

 In 2015 she was the first-choice left back in the England side which won Bronze at the World Cup in Canada.

-Outside of football, Claire has an economics degree from Loughborough University, and has held down a part-time job as a financial analyst for Deutsche Bank since 2012 alongside her playing career.
+Outside of football, Claire has an economics degree from Loughborough University and alongside her playing career held down a part-time job as a financial analyst for Deutsche Bank from 2012.
+Having recently retired at the end of last season, Claire has taken up her new role of Partnership Sales Manager at former home club Chelsea FC.

 Claire has appeared on BT Sport, Sky Sports News, talkSPORT, TRT World, BBC 5Live and Yahoo Sports.